 You can find the following common attributes in motherboard under $150.

-.
-However, if you want to save up as much cost as possible, we recommend you stick the mATX form factor.
+You can find the common ATX, Mini ITX and mATX motherboards at this price range.
+However, if you want to save up as much cost as possible, we recommend you stick with the mATX form factor.

 Briefly speaking, the three common form factors have the following dimensions: